 Act No. 18 of 1992 saw the establishment of the University of Namibia, leaving the Technikon and COST together as a stand-alone unit, however, under the auspices of the new university, until the promulgation of the Polytechnic Act.

 Two years later, with the establishment of the Polytechnic of Namibia (Act No. 33 of 1994), Technikon Namibia and COST merged to become the Polytechnic of Namibia.
 The Act provided for the phasing out of vocational training courses and the granting of degrees by the Polytechnic.

-The former City Campus (former Academy) became the Polytechnic and its first Rector, Prof. Tjama Tjivikua, was appointed on 04 August 1995.
+The former “City Campus” (former Academy) became the main campus of the Polytechnic under its founding Rector, Dr Tjama Tjivikua, who was appointed on 04 August 1995.
 The first meeting of Council was held on 10 August 1995.
-This event accelerated and completed the de-linkage of the two institutions of higher education in December 1995.
-The Polytechnic thus became an independent and autonomous institution in January 1996.
+These events accelerated and completed the de-linkage of the two institutions of higher education in December 1995.
+Thus, with effect from 01 January 1996, the Polytechnic became independent and autonomous.